-Portand, Oregon, police make arrests at downtown rally
+Portand, Oregon, police detain people at downtown rally

-PORTLAND (AP) - Portland police Saturday night arrested anti-police brutality protesters who had gathered downtown.
+PORTLAND (AP) - Portland police Saturday night detained anti-police brutality protesters who had gathered downtown.

-Shortly after 9 p.m., video on social media showed the officers tackling protesters and making arrests as the crowd of several hundred people yelled at them.
+Shortly after 9 p.m., officers tackled protesters and detained them as the crowd of several hundred people yelled at them.
 Police told protesters to move back and get out of the street as they made the arrests.

 Protesters chanted: “No good cops in a racist system!”